marcusoftnet/marcusoftnet.github.io/_posts/2018-12-14-make-a-copy-of-github-repo---the-script-way.md

 This becomes messy as we are running several courses per year and need to keep the different courses separated.

-We have, therefor, created a template repository and then make need to make a copy of this template repository for the current course.
+We have, therefore, created a template repository and then make need to make a copy of this template repository for the current course.
 So we might have a repository called `salt-jsfs-reactstarter` and want a copy, mostly just the master branch, called `salt-jsfs-reactstarter-vt19`, for example.

 ## What we need to do